Retail format: Category killer

-By supplying a wide assortment in a single category for lower prices a category killer retailer can "kill" that category for other retailers.
+By supplying a wide assortment in a single category for lower prices, a category killer retailer can "kill" that category for other retailers.
 A category killer is a specialist store that dominates a given category.
 Toys "R" Us, established in 1957, is thought to be the first category killer, dominating the children's toys and games market.
 For a few categories, such as electronics, home hardware, office supplies and children's toys, the products are displayed at the centre of the store and a sales person will be available to address customer queries and give suggestions when required.

 Rival retail stores are forced to reduce their prices if a category killer enters the market in a given geographic area.
-Examples of category killers include Toys "R" Us and Australia's Bunnings (hardware, DIY and outdoor supplies) and Officeworks (stationery and supplies for the home office and small office).
+Examples of category killers include Toys "R" Us and Australia's Bunnings (hardware, DIY, and outdoor supplies) and Officeworks (stationery and supplies for the home office and small office).
 Some category killers redefine the category.
-For example, Australia's Bunnings began as a hardware outlet, but now supplies a broad range of goods for the home handyman or small tradesman, including kitchen cabinetry, craft supplies, gardening needs and outdoor furniture.
-Similarly Officeworks straddles the boundary between stationery supplies, office furniture and digital communications devices in its quest to provide for all the needs of the retail consumer and the small, home office.
+For example, Australia's Bunnings began as a hardware outlet, but now supplies a broad range of goods for the home handyman or small tradesman, including kitchen cabinetry, craft supplies, gardening needs, and outdoor furniture.
+Similarly, Officeworks straddles the boundary between stationery supplies, office furniture, and digital communications devices in its quest to provide for all the needs of the retail consumer and the small home office.

 Chain store

 Chain store is one of a series of stores owned by the same company and selling the same or similar merchandise.
-Chain stores aim to benefit from volume buying discounts (economies of scale) and achieve cost savings through economies of scope (e.g. centralised warehousing, marketing, promotion and administration) and pass on the cost savings in the form of lower prices.
+Chain stores aim to benefit from volume buying discounts (economies of scale) and achieve cost savings through economies of scope (e.g., centralised warehousing, marketing, promotion, and administration) and pass on the cost savings in the form of lower prices.

 Concept store

 Apple's concept stores include video walls, wi-fi and desks to provide an immersive customer experience.

 Concept stores are similar to speciality stores in that they are very small in size, and only stock a limited range of brands or a single brand.
 They are typically operated by the brand that controls them, such as L'Occitane en Provence.
+Concept stores use experiential marketing approaches, such as unique architecture, lighting, music, and furniture to attract consumers.

 The limited size and offering of L'Occitane stores is too small to be considered a speciality store.
 However, a concept store goes beyond merely selling products, and instead offers an immersive customer experience built around the way that a brand fits with the customer's lifestyle.
 Examples include the Apple Stores and Kit Kat's concept store in Japan.

 Co-operative store

-A co-operative store; also known as a co-op or coop, is a venture owned and operated by consumers to meet their social, economic and cultural needs.
+A co-operative store; also known as a co-op or coop, is a venture owned and operated by consumers to meet their social, economic, and cultural needs.

 Convenience store

-A convenience store provides limited amount of merchandise at above average prices with a speedy checkout.
+A convenience store provides a limited amount of merchandise at above average prices with a speedy checkout.
 This is ideal for emergency and immediate purchase consumables as it often operates with extended hours, stocking every day.